Your First Home: Saving For a Deposit

 Buying your first home is one of those big chapters in your life that can often feel like a big of a hurdle to overcome.
 It’s not an easy process, and the first part is having to find the funds in order to afford it.
 So here are some tips to help save for your first home.

 Start With A Strict Budget

 A budget is essential.
 Creating a budget means you’ll know exactly what is going in and what is coming out.
 Then you can look at your remaining income to see how much you can set aside for saving.

 Cut your bills.
 When was the last time you checked to see how much you were paying for gas, electricity, broadband and groceries?
 If you haven’t switched energy provider for 2 years or more you really should consider switching to a provider like Bulb, they’ll even pay you £50 for switching and cover any cancellation fees!
 To cut the cost of groceries, I claim £100’s worth of free food with various apps, coupons and offers!

 Look into a savings account.
 When I decided to save for a house I opened a Help-to-Buy ISA.
 When you save money into a Help to Buy ISA the Government will boost your savings by 25%!
 So, for every £200 you save, the government will reward you a bonus of £50.

 The most productive way to move towards buying your own place is to increase your income!
-Is it time to request a pay raise?
+Not only will this help with your deposit but it will also show mortgage providers that you can afford to buy a property, Is it time to request a pay raise?
 Could you ask for extra hours?
 Is there a side hustle you could manage alongside your job?

 There are tons of ways to earn more money including part-time work, survey sites, task apps, mystery shopping, reselling, and even blogging!
 Find out which side hustles are right for you by visiting my side hustle page.